POV-Ray/povray/source-doc/styleguide.md

 When smart pointers are used, some care still needs to be employed in passing around and storing references:

-  - When using smart pointers in general, permanent references (e.g. in object data members or global variables) and return values should always be of shared pointer type; however, temporary references should use regular pointer type.
+  - Return values and permanent references (e.g. object data members or global variables) _must_ be of the respective _smart_ pointer type.
-  - When using shared pointers, function or method parameters _must_ be of shared pointer type if the function or method in question may cause additional permanent references to be created, but _should_ be of regular pointer type otherwise.
+  - Parameters or local variables of functions or methods that are guaranteed to _not_ cause additional permanent references to be created should use regular _reference_ type wherever possible, or _regular_ pointer type otherwise.
-  - When using intrusive pointers, function or method parameters _should always_ be of regular pointer type.
+  - Parameters or local variables of Functions or methods that _can_ cause additional permanent references to be created _must_ use _smart_ pointer type when employing shared pointers, but _should_ use _regular_ pointer type when employing intrusive pointers.

 @note
     When object ownership is shared between threads, additional considerations may apply.
 Such cases should be